HenriqueHideaki/mlops2023/README.md

 - Case Studies in System Integration with Machine Learning Models

 **Projects**
-- *Movie Recommendation System With Python And Pandas: Data Project*
+**Movie Recommendation System With Python And Pandas: Data Project**
   - This project involves creating a movie recommendation system using Python and Pandas.
 It focuses on collecting and analyzing movie data to provide personalized recommendations to users based on their preferences and viewing history.

-- *Airflow Data Pipeline for Podcast Downloads*
+**Apache Airflow Podcast Data Pipeline Project**

-  - In addition to the core projects, students will have the opportunity to work on a real-world data engineering project inspired by "Build an Airflow Data Pipeline to Download Podcasts."
-This project involves building a four-step data pipeline using Apache Airflow, a popular Python-based data engineering tool.
-The pipeline will download podcast episodes and store them in an easily queryable SQLite database.
-Through this project, students will gain practical experience in building data pipelines, scheduling tasks, handling errors, and parallelizing tasks using Airflow.
-They will also have the chance to extend the project by adding features like speech recognition and summaries, further enhancing their skills in data engineering.
+The aim of this project is to create a four-stage data pipeline using Apache Airflow to automate the collection, storage, and transcription of podcast episodes.

+**Episode Collection:** Episodes are fetched from a podcast feed through HTTP requests and parsed into Python data.

+**Episode Loading:** New episodes are identified and inserted into a SQLite database for further processing.

+**Episode Download:** The identified new episodes are downloaded from the web and stored locally as audio files.

+**Speech-to-Text Transcription:** The downloaded episodes are transcribed using a speech recognition model, and the transcriptions are stored in the database.

+This project provides a hands-on opportunity to build skills in data engineering, task scheduling, error handling, and using Apache Airflow.

 **Important Practices to Follow**
 - **Code Refactoring**: Refactoring is not just a one-time activity but an ongoing process.
 Well-refactored code is easier to understand, debug, and maintain.
 We strongly encourage you to refactor your code as you progress with your projects.